-Drinking Alcohol Increases Cancer Risk
+Drinking Alcohol Increases Your Risk of Cancer

 The study, published in the Journal of the American Medical Association, followed 106,000 nurses from 1980 to 2008.
 The results were unmistakable: Drinking increases breast cancer incidence and ‘binge drinking’ – drinking more some nights than others – increased breast cancer incidence even further.

 The research was led by Dr. Wendy Chen of Harvard and the Brigham and Women’s Hospital.
 “Our results highlight the importance of considering lifetime exposure when evaluating the effect of alcohol, and probably other dietary factors, on the carcinogenesis process,” she commented.

 Dr. Steven Narod, a researcher from the Women’s College Research Institute of Toronto, also commented about the study.
 “For some women the increase in risk of breast cancer may be considered substantial enough that cessation would seem prudent.”